SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 ************

 * The ONC VENUS data has been processed by Dr. Rich Pawlowicz and Dr. Mark Halverson.
-* These values are dpeth averaged at 35-290m in at the Central node and 20-160m at the East node.
+* These values are depth averaged at 35-290m in at the Central node and 20-160m at the East node.
-* Note that the observational values are averaged over approximately 10-11 months where as tthe model output values wer averaged over 6 1/2 months.
+* Note that the observational values are averaged over approximately 10-11 months where as the model output values were averaged over 6 1/2 months.

 .. _node_comparison:

 .. figure:: depavnodecomp.png

 * The figure shows that the depth averaged observational and model output values agree quite well.
-* The model output's semi-minor axis is smaller than the observations, this informs us that the model flow is too rectiliniar.
+* The model semi-minor axis is smaller than the observations which informs us that the model flow is too rectilinear.
-* Also the model output's angles are slightly more to the West.
+* Also the model angles are slightly more to the West.
 This may be due to too much mixing or the Fraser River outlflow.

 CODAR